Morwenn/cpp-sort/docs/Library-nomenclature.md

         auto max_inversion = cppsort::probe::dis(collection);

 * *Projection*: some sorters accept a projection as an additional parameter.
 A projection is a unary function that allows to "view" the values of a collection differently.
 For example it may allow to sort a collection of values on a specific field.
 The available sorting algorithms transform projections on the fly so that pointers to member data can also be used as projections.
-Projections were pioneered by the [Adobe Source Libraries](https://stlab.adobe.com/) and appear in the C++20 [constrained algorithms](https://en.cppreference.com/w/cpp/algorithm/ranges).
+Projections were pioneered by the [Adobe Source Libraries][stlab] and appear in the C++20 [constrained algorithms][std-ranges].

         struct wrapper { int value; };
         std::vector<wrapper> collection = { /* ... */ };